rprouse/Arduban/README.md

 # Arduban

 A [Sokoban](http://sokobano.de/wiki/index.php?title=Main_Page) clone
 for the [Arduboy](https://arduboy.com/).
-It uses levels created by [David W. Skinner](http://www.abelmartin.com/rj/sokobanJS/Skinner/David%20W.%20Skinner%20-%20Sokoban.htm) and Yoshio Murase.
-This game makes use of the
-[4x6 Font by Filmote](https://github.com/filmote/Font4x6) which is under the BSD-3 license.
-This game is under the [MIT License](LICENSE).

 The game currently has **300 Levels**.
 Because there are so many levels, none of the levels are locked.

 **Warning** - This game saves your best score for every level.
 Because of this, it uses most of the EEPROM memory.
 This means it will likely overwrite data